whomity/disconomy/docs/home.md

 ```

 ## Contributing
-If you'd like to contribute to `discord.eco`, please consider forking the repo and creating a pull request.
+If you'd like to contribute to `disconomy`, please consider forking the repo and creating a pull request.